javascript-tutorial/en.javascript.info/1-js/2-first-steps/12-ifelse/2-check-standard/task.md

 Using the `if..else` construct, write the code which asks: 'What is the "official" name of JavaScript?'

-If the visitor enters "EcmaScript", then output "Right!", otherwise -- output: "Didn't know?
-EcmaScript!"
+If the visitor enters "ECMAScript", then output "Right!", otherwise -- output: "Didn't know?
+ECMAScript!"

 <img src="ifelse_task2.png">